SmalkiGroove/heroes-expansion/doc/HEROES.md

 ---
 __TAZAR :__
-Imperious - Mountain Lord
+Imperious - Battle Commander

-- Hero starts with innate skill Imperious, granting friendly creatures bonus Attack and Speed, but does not have access to Runelore.
+- Hero starts with innate skill Battle Ardor, granting friendly creatures bonus Attack and Speed, but does not have access to Runelore.
+- The hero is a Commander.
+He can use Warcries but not regular spells.
+Warcries are nativerly known.
 - The Initiative of all creatures in hero's army is increased by 1% per hero level.

 Starting Skills
-- Blood Rage
-- Voice
 - Leadership
+- Tenacity
+- Battle Ardor
-- Motivation
+- Commander

 ---
 __WULFSTAN :__